youvandra/promptbyme/docs/api-reference.md

 1. **API Keys**: Never expose your AI provider API keys or promptby.me API keys in client-side code.
 Always use the API from a secure backend environment.

-2. **JWT Tokens**: Protect your Supabase JWT tokens and ensure they have appropriate expiration times.

-3. **Rate Limiting**: Be aware that this API may be subject to rate limiting both from promptby.me and from the underlying AI providers.
+2. **Rate Limiting**: Be aware that this API may be subject to rate limiting both from promptby.me and from the underlying AI providers.

-4. **Prompt Access**: Users can only access prompts they own or prompts that are marked as public.
+3. **Prompt Access**: Users can only access prompts they own or prompts that are marked as public.

 ## Support